apache/openserverless-task/util/docopts.md

 -  system                  system info (<os>-<arch> in Go format)
 -  update-cli              update the cli downloading the binary
 -  check-operator-version  check if you need to update the operator
 -  secrets                 generate system secrets
 -  nosecrets               remove system secrets
 -  user-secrets            generate user secrets for the given user
 -  no-user-secrets         remove user secrets for the given user
 -  kubectl                 execute kubectl on current kubeconfig
 -  kubeconfig              export OVERWRITING current kubeconfig to ~/.kube/config
+-  kubeget                 extract info from an object with a jsonpath
 -  config                  update configuration file interactively
 -  clean                   clean up the web bucket
 -  upload                  uploads a folder to the web bucket in OpenServerless.